GoogleCloudPlatform/spanner-migration-tool/postgres/README.md

 ### Foreign Keys

-The tool maps PostgreSQL foreign key constraints into Spanner foreign key constraints, and preserves constraints names where possible.
+The tool maps PostgreSQL foreign key constraints into Spanner foreign key constraints, and preserves constraint names where possible.
 Note that Spanner requires foreign key constraint names to be globally unique (within a database), but in postgres they only have to be unique for a table, so we add a uniqueness suffix to a name if needed.
 Spanner doesn't support `ON DELETE` and `ON UPDATE` actions, so we drop these.